micpistol/rec_io/docs/POSTGRESQL_MIGRATION_PERFORMANCE_AUDIT.md

 - **Table Count:** 125 fingerprint tables in analytics schema
 - **Average Table Size:** ~88KB per table
 - **Storage Type:** Database-backed with ACID compliance

+*Note:* The 11.46MB figure represents the storage footprint of fingerprint dimension tables only.
+The large probability lookup table, occupying approximately 1.15GB, is stored separately and is not included in this figure.

 #### Storage Improvements
 - **Data Volume:** 6.7x increase in stored data (1.7MB → 11.46MB)